 + Reducing Transfer of Youth to Adult Court

 - For a comprehensive overview of state transfer laws and practices, see this publication from the Office of Juvenile Justice and Delinquency Prevention (OJJDP).

-- See these publications from the Campaign for Youth Justiceon recent legislation passed to reduce the transfer of youth in adult court from 2005 – 2010, 2011 to 2013, and from the 2013-2014 legislative session.
+- See this publication from the Campaign for Youth Justice on recent legislation passed to reduce the transfer of youth in adult court from 2015-2017.

 - For detailed information on racial and ethnic disparities in the transfer of youth to adult court, see this publication and this law review article.